Kavli IPMU-Berkeley Symposium "Statistics, Physics and Astronomy"

 UC Berkeley/UTokyo and is a part of the program Berkeley Week at UTokyo.

-We will focus various aspects of data science aiming for
+We will focus various aspects of data science aiming for applications to physics

 and astronomy etc.